-Developers of the SharePoint Framework solution can choose to use any CDN service; such as Azure Storage, Azure CDN, or even SharePoint itself, preferrably using the SharePoint CDN features (see below).
-Using a public CDN, where the assets deployed to the CDN are publicly available on Internet, allows for usage of the SharePoint Framework solution to be used by many tenants.
-In a SharePoint CDN deployed SharePoint Framework solution, the deployed scripts and resources are only available for the tenant it is deployed into.
+Developers of the SharePoint Framework solution can choose to use any CDN service, such as Azure Storage, Azure CDN, or even SharePoint itself, preferably by using the SharePoint CDN features (see later in this document).
+Using a public CDN, where the assets deployed to the CDN are publicly available on the Internet, allows for usage of the SharePoint Framework solution to be used by many tenants.
+In a SharePoint CDN-deployed SharePoint Framework solution, the deployed scripts, and resources are only available for the tenant it's deployed into.

-By default, there is a built-in task in the build tools to deploy the packaged solution to an Azure Blob storage.
-This is something that is typically extended, by SI's or ISV's, to support custom CDN locations or configurations.
+By default, there's a built-in task in the build tools to deploy the packaged solution to Azure Blob storage.
+This is something that is typically extended, by SIs or ISVs, to support custom CDN locations or configurations.

-After changing the code and building the solution, the SharePoint Framework toolchain produces a new solution package (.sppkg) and a set of script files.
-These script files include a unique hash in their filename, which indicates that the contents of these files differ from their previously deployed versions.
-To use a new version of the solution, you have to deploy the new set of scripts to your CDN and update the solution package in the App Catalog.
-While theoretically, you could replace the contents of the existing script files and avoid upgrading the solution package, it's unreliable and not recommended.
-Depending on the configuration of your CDN, it could be that the previously downloaded script files are cached for a long time on the client computers, complicating the rollout of the solution to end-users.
+After changing the code and building the solution, the SharePoint Framework toolchain produces a new solution package (*.sppkg) and a set of script files.
+These script files include a unique hash in their file name, which indicates that the contents of these files differ from their previously deployed versions.
+To use a new version of the solution, you must deploy the new set of scripts to your CDN and update the solution package in the app catalog.
+While theoretically you could replace the contents of the existing script files and avoid upgrading the solution package, it's unreliable and not recommended.
+Depending on the configuration of your CDN, it could be that the previously downloaded script files are cached for a long time on the client computers, complicating the rollout of the solution to end users.

-The location of the CDN is of importance.
-The location where the SharePoint Framework assets are hosted must have high availability, so trusted CDN providers such as Azure, Akamai or similar, and SharePoint itself, are recommended.
-From a security standpoint it is important to know what CDN's are in use by the SharePoint framework solutions deployed.
-A broken CDN can also break the SharePoint Framework solutions, and in worst case a compromised CDN might lead to that the data in the SharePoint (Online) tenant also being compromised.
+The location of the CDN is important.
+The location where the SharePoint Framework assets are hosted must have high availability, so trusted CDN providers such as Azure, Akamai, or similar, and SharePoint itself, are recommended.
+From a security standpoint, it's important to know what CDNs are in use by the SharePoint Framework solutions deployed.
+A broken CDN can also break the SharePoint Framework solutions, and in the worst case scenario, a compromised CDN might lead to the data in the SharePoint (Online) tenant also being compromised.

-When approving third party SharePoint Framework solutions, a typical checklist item is to check the authority and trust of the CDN location and any third parties that might host them.
-This is because once the application is installed and used within SharePoint Site collections, these site collections will have a dependency on the CDN location.
-As of this writing, there is no easy way to to control that end-point.
-The third party provider of the CDN can update with both wanted and unwanted changes without the users knowledge opening up an attack surface, given that the SharePoint Framework is running under the users context and can do whatever the user are allowed to do.
+When approving third-party SharePoint Framework solutions, a typical checklist item is to check the authority and trust of the CDN location and any third parties that might host them.
+This is because after the application is installed and used within SharePoint site collections, these site collections have a dependency on the CDN location.
+As of this writing, there's no easy way to control that end point.
+The third-party provider of the CDN can update with both wanted and unwanted changes without the users' knowledge, opening an attack surface, given that the SharePoint Framework is running under the users' context and can do whatever the users can do.

-Administrators can enable the Office 365 Public CDN capability on one or more designated document libraries, which will serve as the origin for the static assets.
-Administration of the libraries and the CDN are done using the SharePoint Online PowerShell cmdlets.
-The assets, in the document library, will be replicated to the Office 365 CDN and be accessible through the Office 365 Public CDN URLs generated and associated with the document library.
+Administrators can enable the Microsoft 365 Public CDN capability on one or more document libraries, which will serve as the origin for the static assets.
+Administration of the libraries and the CDN is done by using the SharePoint Online PowerShell cmdlets.
+The assets in the document library will be replicated to the Microsoft 365 CDN and be accessible through the Microsoft 365 Public CDN URLs generated and associated with the document library.
 Any updates to the assets will be reflected on the CDN end-points within 15 minutes.
-Note that any assets within the document libraries will be available for anonymous users, through the CDN end-point.
+Any assets within the document libraries will be available for anonymous users, through the CDN end point.

 SharePoint Framework in the enterprise

-SharePoint is and have been one of the most successful enterprise collaboration platforms and one of the reasons to its success has been the possibility to extend SharePoint and consider it as a platform for applications and integrations.
-The SharePoint Framework will further expand this success by making SharePoint a more modern platform to build client side customizations on top of in a supported and standardized way.
+SharePoint is and has been one of the most successful enterprise collaboration platforms, and one of the reasons for its success is extensibility options and to use it as a platform for applications and integrations.
+The SharePoint Framework will further expand this success by making SharePoint a more modern platform on which to build client-side customizations in a supported and standardized way.

-The SharePoint Framework allows Enterprise developers, typically a developer that creates application for use within an organization, to extend SharePoint (Online) with new functionality in a structured and supported way.
-The SharePoint Framework offers everything from the development framework, build pipeline, to the actual deployment and allows the developers in a short time reach out to all Site Collections with new solutions and features, all controlled by the App Catalog.
-In an enterprise scenario you also have full control of the CDN locations; external or internal in SharePoint and you can very easy deploy fixes and updates to your whole organization.
+The SharePoint Framework allows Enterprise developers, typically developers that create applications for use within an organization, to extend SharePoint (Online) with new functionality in a structured and supported way.
+The SharePoint Framework offers everything from the development framework and build pipeline to the actual deployment, and allows the developers in a short time to reach out to all site collections with new solutions and features, all controlled by the app catalog.
+In an enterprise scenario, you also have full control of the CDN locations, external, or internal in SharePoint, and you can easily deploy fixes and updates to your whole organization.

 User experience designers and front-end developers